 Student Impact You Can Measure

-Since 2010, more than one million participants in 83 countries and all 50 U.S. states have created nearly 6 million works of art and raised more than $4 million dollars to benefit over 50,000 children.
+Since 2010, more than one million participants in 83 countries and all 50 U.S. states have created more than 6 million works of art and raised more than $5 million dollars to benefit over 50,000 children.

 Global issues have been the focus of our Challenges.